cjmccarthy/config-ohi/README.md

 ## Getting Started

 ### Compilation

+If you wish to skip compilation and simply download the binaries, proceed to the latest release and download the relevant binary for your OS.
+You will still need to download the config files described in the following section.

 To begin, read the official New Relic documentation on what an infrastructure integration is, and how to get started with the SDK

 [Integration Description](https://docs.newrelic.com/docs/integrations/integrations-sdk/getting-started/intro-infrastructure-integrations-sdk)